surfactants/prng/README.md

 A short and simple random number generator using C++11's <random> library.

+Everything is contained within the **prng** namespace.
+No seeding is required.

 ## Functions
   - **number(T floor, t ceil)** returns a random number or character within the provided range